Alwar district: Bhangarh Haunted Fort

-Banghar Fort is a haunted fort and the Archaeological Survey of India has put up a board on the fort gate that it is prohibited for tourists to stay inside the fort area after sunset and before sunrise.
+Banghar Fort is a haunted fort, and the Archaeological Survey of India has put up a board on the fort gate stating it is prohibited for tourists to stay inside the fort area after sunset and before sunrise.
 This fort has become a major tourist attraction.

 This Royal Rao Haveli (300 years old), Nizam Nagar (Laxmangarh) is only 25 km from Kesroli fort, Agara-Delhi Road.
-Ruled & established by H.H.Rao Bhero Singh (Riyastdar), who was the Relative of H.H Yashwant Singh, the king Of Alwar.
+Ruled and established by H.H.
+Rao Bhero Singh (Riyastdar), who was the relative of H.H Yashwant Singh, the King of Alwar.

 Sariska Tiger Reserve is also located in the district, and Arvari River flows through this district.
 Hill Fort Kesroli, currently a heritage hotel, is also nearby at Kesroli.

-Neemrana is an important heritage fort on NH-48 near Behror.
+Neemrana is an important heritage fort on NH-48, near Behror.